 Products across all industries are increasingly manufactured to suit customer needs.
 This also applies in the pharmaceutical industry, where products are now adapted for smaller patient groups and ultimately the individual patient - also known as personalized medicine.
 Therefore, it is increasingly important to have a digital model of a patient's medical information so they get the right products and the most effective treatment.

 A good example of this is cell therapy, where patients are treated with modified cells from their own body.
-In these cases it is crucial that digital information taken from analysing individual patients is channelled efficiently and safely to production equipment.
+In these cases it is crucial that digital information taken from analyzing individual patients is channelled efficiently and safely to production equipment.
 This then produces the personalized drug for the patient – for example, based on the results of a gene analysis (see fig. 5).

 Dynamically optimize your supply chain